 People only want to be treated by an expert.
 They want to trust that the person charged with their health knows what they are doing.
 In a world of medical blunders and lawsuits, professionals in the healthcare industry are under even more scrutiny.

-A powerful tactic to show off your expertise is a blog on your site.
-The best content to fill your blog should revolve around your field of study and be helpful to your target market, whether they are current patients or not.
+A blog on your site is a powerful tactic for showing off your expertise.
+The best content for your blog should revolve around your field of study and be helpful to your target market, whether they are current patients or not.

-This can include ways to prevent diseases, tricks to easing discomfort, exercises to stay healthy, or products that you recommend.
-These type of topics are chances to prove you are an expert in the industry and that you care for your patient’s well being.
+This can include ways to prevent diseases, tricks to ease discomfort, exercises to stay healthy, or products that you recommend.
+These topics are chances to prove you are an expert in the industry and that you care for your patient’s well-being.

 A good blog can help entice other professionals to refer patients to your practice.
-As you meet other professionals, or they start to look you up, a blog can help them feel comfortable referring you.
-They only want to send their patients to an expert, because if it ends poorly, that reflects back on them.
+As you meet other professionals or they start to look you up, a blog can help them feel comfortable referring you.
+They only want to send their patients to an expert because if it ends poorly, that reflects back on them.
+Consider working with a healthcare software agency to develop patient portals or telehealth solutions to improve patient experience.

 Building A Referral Network

 Getting referrals requires making connections and networking.
-Sure, you can develop digital marketing tactics that revolve around targeting other healthcare professionals, but nothing quite compares to a face to face meeting.
+Sure, you can develop digital marketing tactics that target other healthcare professionals, but nothing quite compares to a face-to-face meeting.

 Find ways to meet with other healthcare professionals in related fields.
 That might mean taking them out to lunch, scheduling a meeting in their office, or attending networking events.
 Linkedin is a powerful tool for connecting and staying in touch with other professionals.
 Getting in front of them gives you a chance to pitch your services.

 When pitching, have multiple ways to show your results.
 A good start is raw numbers, such as how many people you’ve helped in the last few years.
-Then, go more in depth with a case study where whatever you do changed their life.
-Show that what your business is doing matters and are worth referring patients too.
+Then, go more in-depth with a case study where whatever you do changes their life.
+Show that what your business is doing matters and is worth referring patients to.

 The Importance of Insurance